bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 ## 2017-07-05
+* :arrows_counterclockwise: Moved event selection strategy to `BProgram`.
-* :sparkles: Added a mechanism to log the BProgramState at sync points.
+* :sparkles: Added a mechanism to log the `BProgramState` at sync points.

 ## 2017-06-08
 * :sparkles: Added documentation for embedding BPjs programs in larger Java apps.